ekarlo/TheShadowSpeaksDoc/README.md

 Denver Rocky Mountain Chapter of the ACM for three years around this time as well as a member of SIGGRAPH.)
 The display consisted of The Shadow Speaks, Shadow[70..73] and a descriptive placard.

-Announcement of Second Annual Computer Graphics Art Show.
-First annual announcement on right.<br>
+**Announcement of Second Annual Computer Graphics Art Show.
+First annual announcement on right**<br>
 ![DSC01454-600.jpeg](img/DSC01454-600.jpeg)<br>
 <br>
 **Shadow70 and documentation booklet**<br>